utkuali/Shift-Log-to-Discord/utk_shiftlog/README.md

 Built for ESX.

-**IMPORTANT INFO:** When a player starts the shift and then ends the shift the next day, script miscalculates the duration.
-I will fix this but I'm too busy with main scripts.
-Don't worry when I fix this I will share the update to everyone.

 ## Installation

 - Nothing much actually, just pust it in the resources file and start in server.cfg, starting line doesn't matter.